EGR314Team206/EGR314Team206.github.io/Checkpoint1Report.md

 * Vendor: WeatherFlow
 * Description: The weather system has a built-in wind meter.
 Rain gauge, light and pressure sensors, as well as being able to detect temperature and humidity.
 ### Organizing Need Statements
+#### Process
+The team used jamboards to collect all thoughts and ideas to make user needs statements.
+The jamboard helped organize the needs into different categories to help understand what the user wants.
+This process took all four team members and was done over several hours.
+This allowed the team to fully grasp who the users were, what they needed, and what the team was to design.
+Overall, the jamboard process was a useful tool for the user needs assignment.
 #### Initial Notes
 #### Grouped Notes
 ##### Grouped Notes Key: